-- 1973-1975 – Special Assignment, Office of Religious Education, Diocese of Pittsburgh Pastoral Center
+- 1973-1975: Office of Religious Education, Diocese of Pittsburgh Pastoral Center

 Summary of Allegations Against Father John A. Geinzer:

-According to the 2018 grand jury report, in 1995 the Diocese of Pittsburgh received an allegation from the Archdiocese of Philadelphia that a man alleged he was fondled by Father John Geinzer in 1980 when he was 13 years old.
+Father John Geinzer was ordained a priest in 1967, who served in the Diocese of Pittsburgh.
+According to media reports, in 1995, the Diocese of Pittsburgh received an allegation from the Archdiocese of Philadelphia in which a man alleged he was fondled by Father John Geinzer in 1980 when he was 13 years old.
 The information was personally forwarded by the Philadelphia Secretary for Clergy, Msgr.
 William Lynn, who advised that the boys’ family was very reputable and did not wish to make the information public.
 The Diocese of Pittsburgh wrote to the man’s family to request additional information, but it would seem from the context of the grand jury report that no additional information was received and the matter was closed.

 In 2009, Geinzer – who was still in active ministry – requested Bishop David Zubik’s endorsement to serve as a chaplain on a cruise ship, which would require the Bishop attest that Geinzer “enjoys a good reputation and has no problems of a moral nature.”
 Geinzer’s request was ultimately denied due to the 1995 allegation.
 However, “Geinzer was assured…that the allegation would not affect his current standing in the Dicoese because the Diocese deemed it to be an inconclusive allegation.”
 Despite the Bishop’s position that Geinzer did not “enjoy a good reputation” and/or had problems of a moral nature that could endanger cruise ship passengers, Geinzer remained in ministry at St. John the Baptist – which included oversight of the parish grammar school.